British record shop archive

-59816 The record shop was once the centre of every music lover's universe, from the beginnings of the vinyl 12 inch in the 1940's through to the digital music developments of the 1990's, millions of us browsed, socialised and bought music in our local record shop or high street department stores.
+59816 The record shop was once the centre of every music lover's universe, from the beginnings of the vinyl 12 inch in the 1940's through to the digital music developments of the 1990's, millions of us browsed, socialised and bought music in 3,235 local record shops, market stalls or high street department stores.
 Record shops were an integral part of the social fabric in local areas.
 They launched pop stars, record labels, and were focal points for emerging music genres.
 The aim of this site is to record the history of the record shop in an accessible archive, to hold intrinsic details that could get lost in the mix, and to celebrate the role that the record shop played.

 For example I have this bag I have and also sticker below.
 This all I have no other information.
-Hopefully someone will recall this shop .
+Hopefully someone will recall this shop

 Thanks to Frank from East Dulwich market for supplying me the sticker.